Sustainable RF Wireless Energy Transfer for Massive IoT: enablers and challenges: Enhanced RF-EH receivers

 \section{Enhanced RF-EH receivers}

 Engineering the RF-EH receivers to operate under different input signal conditions is key for boosting the reliability of devices' energy supply.
 In this section, we discuss some of the strategies to improve RF-EH from the receiver perspective.
+We will base our discussion on the receiver architectures illustrated in Fig.~\ref{fig:enhancedEHReceivers}.